Automating the End-to-End Process of Accounts Payable | 14 Tips

 1. Align AP automation with your business objectives

-Your automation objectives have to align with your business objectives if you want to achieve success.
+Your automation objectives must align with your business objectives if you want to achieve success.
 Understanding the objectives, challenges, and priorities will help you find areas where automation will bring value.

 With today’s unstable economy, aligning your new technology strategy with your business objectives becomes a priority.

 According to KPMG, 66% of organizations have been effective in using digital to advance business strategy.
-With 50% seeing ROI form AI technology investments.
+With 50% seeing ROI from AI technology investments.

 2. Choose your AP automation goals

-Accounts payable automation goals will vary according to your needs and pain points, culture, and overall business strategy, there’s a heap of goals that apply across the board, including…
+Accounts payable automation goals will vary according to your needs and pain points, culture, and overall business strategy.
+There are a heap of goals that apply across the board, including…

 Increase accuracy